mapattacker/datascience/activelearning.rst

 1) **Membership Query Synthesis**: a synethsized sample is sent to an oracle for labeling.

-2) **Stream-Based Selective Sampling**: each sample is considered separately to be labeled or not.
+2) **Stream-Based Selective Sampling**: each sample is presented one at a time to a predictive model to be decided whether or not to be labeled or not.
 There are no assumptions on data distribution, and therefore it is adaptive to change.

 3) **Pool-Based Sampling**: This is similar to stream-based, except that it starts a large pool of unlabelled data.